 - Poor appetite

 Drugs and alcohol can intensify the physical effects of GAD — such as shakiness, rapid heart rate, nausea and fatigue — making it even harder to function at work or maintain a healthy home life.
-WebMD notes that many people with GAD meet the criteria for depression, substance abuse, and additional anxiety disorders, including:
+Many people with GAD meet the criteria for depression, substance abuse, and additional anxiety disorders, including:

 Social anxiety disorder